 The following is a brief description of the structure and certain functions of our Board of Directors (the "Board of Directors" or "Board").
 Each of the current directors is serving until his or her respective successor is duly elected and qualified, subject to earlier resignation.
 The Board currently consists of five directors, one of whom is an employee director, each of whom have been nominated for election as Directors at this Annual Meeting.
+The Board of Directors has determined that each director, other than Mr. Rice, is independent.
 Each director was nominated based on his or her knowledge of the Company, his or her skills, expertise and willingness to serve as a director.
 The Board usually meets in scheduled meetings either in person or via conference telephone call.
-The Board of Directors held twelve (12) meetings during the fiscal year ended December 31, 2014.
-Each of the directors attended at least 75% of the scheduled meetings of the Board of Directors during the period when he or she was a director in 2014.
+The Board of Directors held twelve (12) meetings during the fiscal year ended December 31, 2015.
+Each of the directors attended at least 75% of the scheduled meetings of the Board of Directors during the period when he or she was a director in 2015.
 Members of the Board of Directors are strongly encouraged to attend the Company's annual meeting of shareholders in person.
 If attendance in person is not possible, members of the Board of Directors are strongly encouraged to attend the Company's annual meeting of shareholders via telephone or similar communication equipment.
-Each of the current directors attended the annual meeting of shareholders in 2014.
+Each of the current directors, except Mr. Rondeau (who was not a director at that time), attended the annual meeting of shareholders in 2015.